findryankp/mvcGo/readme.md

 # mvcGo
 Inspired from laravel to automate feature creation to make it faster and easier.
 * MVC Architecture with Echo framework, Gorm, etc.
+* Make CRUD new feature less than 1 minutes.

 ## Import
 ```shell